gustavojofelix/digital-banking-platform-book/manuscript/07-backend-testing-foundations.md

 - Added **unit tests** for:
   - `Result` / `Result<T>` success and failure.
   - `ValueObject` equality semantics (using a test `TestMoney` value object).
-  - Entity equality (optional, using `TestEntity`).
+  - Entity equality (using `TestEntity`).
 - Added the test project to `BankingSuite.Backend.sln`.
-- Updated CI to run `dotnet test` on the backend solution in every PR.
+- Wired up **coverage visualization locally**:
+  - `dotnet test` with Coverlet to produce `coverage.info`.
+  - Coverage Gutters to show inline coverage in VS Code.
+  - ReportGenerator + HTML Preview to view HTML coverage reports inside VS Code.
+- Extended CI to:
+  - Run backend tests with coverage.
+  - Generate HTML + text coverage reports.
+  - Upload coverage as an artifact.
+  - Attach a coverage summary to the GitHub Actions run.

 From now on:

-- Any change that breaks `Result`, `ValueObject`, or `Entity` will be caught immediately by tests and CI.
+- Any change that breaks `Result`, `ValueObject`, or `Entity` will be caught by tests and CI.
+- You and your team can **see coverage** both locally and in GitHub.
-- Future services (IAM, Customer, Account, Transaction) will build on top of a **tested foundation**.
+- Future services (IAM, Customer, Account, Transaction) will build on top of a **tested and observable foundation**.

 In the next chapter, we’ll start moving closer to the **real banking domain**: